-As previously disclosed, we made certain changes in our reporting structure.
+As previously disclosed, we made certain changes in our reporting structure for fiscal 2023.
 As a result of these changes, we revised our reportable segments as further discussed in Note 7, Segment Reporting, to our unaudited consolidated financial statements.
-For comparability purposes, segment reporting for the prior period has been recast to conform to the current presentation.
+For comparability purposes, segment reporting for the prior periods have been adjusted to conform to the current presentation.